mel-project/melwallet.js/README.md

 These api's were designed with ease of use in mind without sacrificing the ability to perform in advanced usecases.

-Lastly, this library to provides a minimal interface, `ThemelioWallet`, to create wallets with other backends.
+Lastly, this library provides a minimal interface, `ThemelioWallet`, to create wallets with other backend implementation.
 This interface will serve as the foundation for wallet-generic tooling.

 ## Getting Started